srssina/Demographic-Data-Analyzer/README.md

 The dataset used in this project is made by Dua, D. and Graff, C. (2019).
 [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php).
 Irvine, CA: University of California, School of Information and Computer Science.

-The dataset was extracted from the 1994 Census database
+The dataset was extracted from the 1994 Census database.